innova67/addon-template-generator/README.md

 once all was selected click on **generate and download** to finish

 ### using customized mobs
-this isn't implemented yet :P
+this isn't implemented yet (sorry) :P